chris-j-akers/OneDriveCLI/README.md

 ➜ odc init
 ```
 This will open your default web-browser and present you with the Microsoft OneDrive logon page.
 You will need to logon and accept the access requirements for the application.

-After logging on you'll be presented with a request to accept the access requirements for the application.

 ![Example of Access Requirements Request](readme-assets/odc-access-request.png)